Priyank98p/AI-misinformation-detector/README.md

 - CORS enabled for cross-origin requests
 - Input validation and error handling

-## 🤝 Contributing

-This is a hackathon prototype.
-For production use, consider:

-- Adding user authentication
-- Implementing data persistence
-- Adding more AI models
-- Improving error handling
-- Adding comprehensive testing

 ## 📄 License

 MIT License - feel free to use this prototype for your projects!

 ---

-**Built with ❤️ for the hackathon** - Ready for Vercel + Cloud Run deployment!
+Built with ❤️ for the hackathon